Use case

 - Hybrid textures for intros, bridges, and mood layers

-Prompt directions that fit this page
+Brief directions that fit this page

-Prompt examples should sound like things a beatmaker would actually ask for.
+Brief examples should sound like things a beatmaker would actually ask for.

 - Dark Reese bass with formant movement and no muddy low mids.